AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/channel-template.png)

+1. Click the **[!UICONTROL Create delivery]** button to confirm.
-1. Provide a label for the email and configure additional options based on your needs:
+1. Enter a label for the delivery and configure additional options based on your needs:

     * **[!UICONTROL Internal name]**: assign a unique identifier to the delivery,
     * **[!UICONTROL Folder]**: store the delivery in a specific folder,